 [Ghostface voice] Do you like scary movies?
 [Slightly less Ghostface voice] Do you, like 203 million other human beings on the planet Earth, have a Netflix account?
 Then, logically, you’ve probably found yourself scrolling around, looking to find the best horror movies on the service.
 Unlike Jamie Kennedy in Scream, we have answers.

 But rather than wade through that ever-shifting glut of films pouring in and out of the service every month trying to separate the wheat from the chaff, we’ve got you covered with a list of our own written and curated by Polygon’s own resident horror aficionados.
+(And if you’re looking for a list of the best horror movies you can watch across multiple streaming platforms, we’ve got you covered there too).

 We’ve slashed our way through the horror offerings on Netflix to find you a heap of movies worth an evening ... alone ... with the lights off ... and surely ... no one watching you ... through the window ... right now ...